Perk31e/WinRecallAnalyzer/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0a8243b3-955f-4267-9e8a-de231e305677" alt="recall_logo">
 </p>
-1. Windows Recall captures a screen snapshot every 5 seconds and applies OCR, storing the results in a searchable database.
+1. Windows Recall captures a screen snapshot every 5 seconds and applies OCR, storing the results in a searchable database.</br>
-2. This enables users to easily revisit and find past screen content directly from the database.
+2. This enables users to easily revisit and find past screen content directly from the database.</br>

 ## TO DO LIST